vladmihalcea/hypersistence-optimizer/README.md

 ## Installation Guide

-In order to install Hypersistence Optimizer, you need to read the Installation Guide, which is available both in HTML and PDF formats in the unzipped package:
+In order to install Hypersistence Optimizer, you need to read the Installation Guide, which is available [online](https://vladmihalcea.com/hypersistence-optimizer/docs/installation-guide/) if you want.

-* `hypersistence-optimizer-2.9.0/docs/pdf/InstallationGuide.pdf`
-* `hypersistence-optimizer-2.9.0/docs/html/InstallationGuide.html`

-> You can also read the [Installation Guide online](https://vladmihalcea.com/hypersistence-optimizer/docs/installation-guide/) if you want.

 ## User Guide

 After you are done with the Installation Guide, you should read the User Guide too, as it shows how you can configure Hypersistence Optimizer so that you can get the most out of it.

-You can find the User Guide in the docs folder as well:
+You can find the User Guide [online](https://vladmihalcea.com/hypersistence-optimizer/docs/user-guide/).

-* `hypersistence-optimizer-2.9.0/docs/html/UserGuide.html`
-* `hypersistence-optimizer-2.9.0/docs/pdf/UserGuide.pdf`

-> You can also read the [User Guide online](https://vladmihalcea.com/hypersistence-optimizer/docs/user-guide/) if you want.

 ## GitHub repository